 My drive home was filled with tears- especially when I drove out of that massive parking lot for the last time.
 The building was empty of people and products.
 The parking lot was empty… except for the crew that always hangs out there after work.
 Every day for the last few years, unless there was precipitation falling from the sky… that same group hung out talking, laughing, venting or whatever.
 I always saw them when I left at the end of the day.
 When I drove by this time, I looked at them and smiled.
 They looked at me and waved wild, funny waves.
 I knew them all- I’d been their supevisor, manager, and director.
 I laughed and waved back.
 All those kids had been with me for at least 7 years… they grew up there like many others.
 Tears.

-I text a few of my managers later with the words I couldn’t get out in person when I got home.
+I text a few of my managers later with the words I couldn’t get out in person.
 I would have been a mess in person.
 Text was better for us all.
 Their responses warmed my heart.
 One of my managers text me before I got to him and it was great.

 Change, transitions, and shifts can be so challenging.
-But has believers in the one true God.
-We must do what the word says to do in those situations.
+But has believers in the one true God, we must do what the Word says to do in those situations.
 We have an advantage that those who don’t believe or walk in the truth and light of the Lord have.
 We have boldness and confidence given to us through Jesus Christ.
-We have the helper, who is the Holy Spirit.
-He is our comfort in our guide in all situations.
+We have the Helper, who is the Holy Spirit.
+He is our comfort and our guide in all situations.
 And we have Almighty God, who is with us.
-He is faithful in his word, does not return void and will complete every promise that he has spoken.
+He is faithful in His Word does not return void.
+It will complete every promise that He has spoken.

 I will still pray for my team.
 I pray that those who don’t know Christ will accept Him and those that do, will truly follow Him.
 I pray they will do well in their next place and they will use what was taught (good and bad) to help them be successful in their next place of employment.